About

 your photo here

-So I built it.
-The SLPA Playbook is that resource.
-It's written the way I wish someone had talked to me when I was starting out.
+So I decided to build it.
+It's written the way I wish someone had talked to me when I was starting out, and it's all written by me.

 What this site is NOT